 Baofeng BF F8HP Summary

-It also doubles as a great prepper radio.
-It is probably the best handheld emergency radio giving you the ability to listen to FM, NOAA and listen or transmit (broadcast) on FRS, GMRS and HAM frequencies.
+It also doubles as a g0od prepper radio.
+It is probably the cheapest handheld emergency radio giving you the ability to listen to FM, NOAA and listen or transmit (broadcast) on FRS, GMRS and HAM frequencies.
 As noted it is also compatible with Baofeng UV-5R accessories.

 If you use this radio for a construction site or team, get the FRS or GMRS licensing and set the max wattage to the legal limit to remain legal.